 (2) A notification in terms of subsection (1) must be in the form determined by the Prudential Authority, completed in accordance with the instructions on the form, and be accompanied by any information that the Prudential Authority may determine.

+(3) If an eligible financial institution contravenes subsection (1), the holding company of the financial institution commits the like contravention.

 Licensing requirement for holding companies of financial conglomerate